fluttermtl/flutter_chat_workshop/03_setup_layout/instructions.md

 # Step 3: Setup layout

-When it comes to organizing the layout of a Flutter app, we can use the `Flex` widget.
+The main focus of this step is to setup the layout of the application.
+Use the `Placeholder` widget to simulate the components such as chat list and text input.

 ---

-## Flex
+## Column and Row

-`Flex` is a framework for building responsive, accessible, and performant applications.
+Flex is a framework for building responsive, accessible, and performant applications.
 This framework is highly used by the web development and have been brought into Flutter layout widget family.
 The two main components of `Flex` are `Column` for vertical layout and `Row` for horizontal layout.